Version in Portuguese

 4. Water availability and quality

 The human rights framework stipulates that water should be of quality and safe.
 It should not represent any threat to people’s health.
-In Brazil xxx % of the population has access to water, xx % which is fit for human consumption.
+In Brazil 60% of the population has access to water, but in 2011, 66 million people received water in their homes that did not fully meet legal drinking water quality standards.
 There is also a significant percentage of people suffering from diarrhea and other water and sanitation born diseases.
 Even in big cities, such as São Paulo and Rio de Janeiro – where the water serviced is allegedly of good quality –, people must filter water or drink bottled water.

 Another problem I observed is the discontinuity in the service provision.
 Many of the communities I visited have water storage tanks, which contain water for human consumption.
 For instance, during my visit to the community of São João do Buriti in the Baixada Fluminense, I was repeatedly told that water is only available twice or three times a week.
 The situation is similar at the Complexo do Alemão, where water arrives only twice a week, and in summer this shortage might reach one month.
 The discontinuity of water affects not only its accessibility but also quality – since people are forced to store water at home under bad hygiene conditions, not to mention that still water is conducive to the propagation of dengue.